 How to Prepare

-Please Note: Independent, private organizations may offer NCAS preparation courses.
+Independent, private organizations may offer NCAS assessment preparation courses.
 NCAS has not reviewed or approved any of these programs and does not endorse them.

 Preparing for your NCAS Assessment

-For HCA candidates, the BC Care Aide & Community Health Worker Registry has created this resource to help guide you through the NCAS process.
+Healthcare Aide / HCA candidates can read this resource, prepared by the BC Care Aide & Community Health Worker Registry, for help guiding them through the NCAS process.

 Entry-Level Competencies

-NCAS assesses the competencies that an entry-level nurse or healthcare aide needs to practice safely and effectively in Canada.
+NCAS assesses competencies that an entry-level nurse or Healthcare Aide needs to practice safely and effectively in Canada.

-To prepare for assessment, make sure you understand and can apply the entry-level competencies of the profession in which you are being assessed:
+To prepare for your assessment, make sure you understand and can apply the entry-level professional competencies for which you are being assessed:

-The NCAS assessments have two basic components: A computer-based assessment (CBA) and a simulation lab assessment (SLA).
-Both the CBA and SLA will ask you to engage with patient cases that differ across:
+The NCAS assessments have two basic components: a Computer-based Assessment (CBA) and a Simulation Lab Assessment (SLA).
+Both the CBA and SLA ask you to engage in different situations, such as:

 - Workplace setting